ken-myers/ken-myers.github.io/_posts/2020-09-01-stellar-cartography-with-self-organizing-maps.md

 ## Process
 The idea is pretty simple: create a 2D starmap in which the distances between each star are as accurate as possible.

-{% include image.html fileName = "starGenDemo.gif" colSize = 6 caption = "Generation of a map of our 30 nearest stars."%}
+{% include postImage.html imgName = "starGenDemo.gif" width="525px" caption = "Generation of a map of our 30 nearest stars." %}

 I tried to implement something like a [Kohonen map](https://en.wikipedia.org/wiki/Self-organizing_map).
 I'm not sure if it actually falls under that name, but it does follow the same principles of iteratively changing the position of each node towards a more ideal state, which in this case would be one in which the distances between each pair on the board are most accurate.
 Here's my algorithm: